-In Nantucket, the temperature typically varies from 26°F to 75°F over the course of the year, and is rarely below 14°F or above 81°F.
+In Nantucket, the summers are comfortable, humid, and windy; the winters are chilly, wet, and extremely windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 26°F to 75°F and is rarely below 14°F or above 81°F.

 The warm season lasts for 3.3 months, from June 14 to September 24, with an average daily high temperature above 68°F. The hottest day of the year is July 30, with an average high of 75°F and low of 65°F.

 The cold season lasts for 3.4 months, from December 12 to March 24, with an average daily high temperature below 46°F. The coldest day of the year is January 30, with an average low of 26°F and high of 38°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 In Nantucket, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.

 The clearer part of the year in Nantucket begins around June 25 and lasts for 4.6 months, ending around November 12.
 On September 6, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 62% of the time, and overcast or mostly cloudy 38% of the time.